 Who doesn’t love a bargain?
 And in the wake of the festive season, you’d better believe that cost-conscious consumers will be expecting them.
 Promotional codes can get buyers on a budget on side and get the quarter and the year off to a strong start.

-But remember, coupon codes can be subject to abuse and misuse, resulting in a potentially grievous blow to your profit margins.
+But remember, coupon codes can be subject to abuse and misuse, resulting in a potentially grievous blow to your eCommerce profit margins.
 Therefore, investing in the software to create unique single-use promotional codes can help you to get the most out of your promotional codes while also mitigating your risks.

 This software can also help you to…